feroldi/ricing/chapter1/item1.md

 but what really will happen under the hood is a redirection to that dotfile inside the dotfiles folder.

-PS: if you wanna know where a symlink is pointing to, use `readlink(1)` to show the content of a symlink.
+_NB_: if you wanna know where a symlink is pointing to, use `readlink(1)` to show the content of a symlink.
 For example:

     $ readlink ~/.ricewmrc